-The subjects of the NILS-LSA were male and female residents of 40 to 79 years old.
-The population of Obu city and Higashiura town was stratified by both age and gender, and randomly selected from resident registrations in cooperation with the local governments.
-The number of males and females was to be the same to test gender difference.
-Age at the base line is to be 40 to 79 years and the number of participants in each decade (40s, 50s, 60s, 70s) is to be the same.
-The total number of participants was too be 2400, that is 300 males and 300 females for each decade.
+The subjects of baseline examination of the NILS-LSA were males and females aged 40 to 79 years old.
+The population of Obu city and Higashiura town was stratified by both age and gender, and randomly selected from resident registrations in cooperation with the local governments (Fig.3).
+The number of males and females was to be equal to test gender difference, and the number of participants in each decade (40s, 50s, 60s, 70s) was also to be equal.
+The total number of participants was to be 2,400, that is 300 males and 300 females for each decade.
 They will be followed up every two years.
 Age and gender-matched random samples of the same number of dropout participants will be recruited except the participants over 79 years old.
-The male and female participants aged 40 years will be also newly recruited every year.
+The male and female participants aged 40 years will be also newly recruited every year (Fig.4).
+Table 1 shows age and gender distribution of the participants.
+Eighty percent subjects of the first wave examination participated the second wave examination again (Table 3).

 Recruitment and follow up of convenient samples would be much easier than with random samples.
 However, these samples generally tend to be interested in health, and observation of these samples would produce biased results.
 Examinations in random samples are necessary to observe the aging process of ordinary Japanese who live ordinary lives.

-Fig. 2 Selection of the subjects in the NILS-LSA.
+Fig. 3 Selection of the subjects in the NILS-LSA.